TahirPervez/ai-case-study/README.md

 The primary issues that Waymo faces are ones of scaling.
 LiDAR is expensive, which resists Waymo's ability to scale their fleet.
-An additional issue in terms of scale would be simply be the issue with wanting to have people get personal autonomous cars, rather than ride-sharing with a fleet.
+An additional issue in terms of scale would be simply be the issue with wanting to have people get personal self-driving cars, rather than ride-sharing with a fleet.
 This makes maintanence and ensuring the sensor function to be signigicantly harder, and becomes an insurance and liability nightmare.
 This likely acts as an additional deterant in the ability to expand.
 An additional issue would be how any crash damages perceptions of Waymo as a whole, *regardless of fault*.
 > Any collision involving an autonomous vehicle — even one in which the company is not at fault — can cause a backlash,